Eric W. Witt

 Eric Witt is an experienced litigator and employment law attorney.
 Before joining Martin Law, Mr. Witt practiced with Baker & Hostetler LLP in Los Angeles.
 He has defended businesses against claims of discrimination, retaliation, wrongful termination, and harassment, as well as wage and hour class and representative actions brought under federal and state law, including the California Labor Code Private Attorneys General Act.
 He has also represented businesses and individuals in litigation concerning the misappropriation of trade secrets and restrictive covenants.
 He has achieved favorable results through motions to dismiss, motions for summary judgment, negotiated settlements, and trials.
 Mr. Witt also frequently advises employers on navigating the panoply of laws governing the employment relationship and effectively resolving personnel matters.

 Mr. Witt’s focus in litigation is to efficiently advance the client’s interests, including to pursue through motion practice or negotiated settlement the early resolution of litigation.
-When early resolution is not possible, Mr. Witt will utilize his strong advocacy skills and trial experience to vigorously defend his clients.

 When not practicing law, Mr. Witt enjoys distance running, hiking, international travel, watching college football, and reading.
 He is also attempting to learn the Chinese language.

 - Drafted a successful motion for summary judgment that established a legitimate business reason for termination of an underperforming employee of a specialty medical practice who accused her former employer of wrongful termination, discrimination, and retaliation